Ukrainian resistance in Russian-occupied Ukraine

-When Russia invaded Ukraine in early 2022, it occupied vast portions of the country, having already occupied parts of the Donetsk and Luhansk oblasts as well as the entirety of Crimea since the beginning of the Russia-Ukraine war in 2014.
+When Russia invaded Ukraine in early 2022, it occupied vast portions of the country, having already occupied parts of the Donetsk and Luhansk oblasts as well as the entirety of Crimea since the beginning of the Russo-Ukrainian war in 2014.
 Partisan groups began to be organized in mid-2022.
 These groups have been involved in intelligence-gathering, sabotage, and assassinations.
 Much of their activity has taken place in the Kherson and Zaporizhzhia oblasts of southern Ukraine.